Sail On Sailor. RIP.

 Sail On Dennis McCain

-We worked together, serving a ship of 600 Sailors and 2400 Marines with an after dinner diet of mindless TV from 1800 t0 0200.
+We worked together, serving a ship of 600 Sailors and 2400 Marines with an after dinner diet of mindless TV from 1800 to 0200.
+The XO Executive Officer – had demanded that it be light fare.
+No Masterpiece Theater.
+No 12 month old college football games.
+All in the Family.
+Cartoons.
+Classic movies.

-He worked tirelessly to insure that all 75 TVs in our CCTV System got great reception each night we were at sea.
-And we entertained the compartment cleaning crews with popular music – across a few genres – all day long as we “tested” each of the 75 TVs in our daily grind.
+Dennis worked tirelessly to insure that all 75 TVs in our CCTV System got great reception each night we were at sea.
+And we entertained the compartment cleaning crews with popular music – across a few musical genres – all day long as we “tested” each of the 75 TVs in our daily grin, er, routine.
 That was Dennis’ job.
-He was the techie.
+He was the Techie.
 I was the Journalist.
 It was a great collaboration.

 He taught me a bunch of songs on the guitar.
 Convinced me to buy a motorcycle.
 Rode the hills west of Long Beach and later San Diego on the weekends with me.
 Spent many a weekend together – and almost every day for 18 months.

 He got out almost a year before I did, early in fact, just as we were about to redeploy back to my second Westpac.
 The one involving the evacuations of Phnom Penh and Saigon, in April 1975.
-The 1st Westpac we steamed off the coast of Cambodia for months with any action.
-We went back to the states and recharged – and then returned to Subic Bay, our home port away from home port.
+On the 1st Westpac we had steamed off the coast of Cambodia for months and months without any action.
+We rotated back to the states and our homeport – and recharged – and then returned to Subic Bay, our home port away from home port for my 2nd Westpac.

-To do our jobs and keep everyone otherwise occupied with TV programming after work hours.
-Providing some relief to the Marines and Sailors from the boredom of a cruise, and after training for war every day, knocking off to go eat with the other branch of the service – often led to “rumbles” – and issues for the ship’s Morale Officer – the XO – who owned my and Dennis’ CCTV.
+To do our jobs was to keep everyone otherwise occupied with TV programming after work hours.
+Providing some relief to the Marines and Sailors from the boredom of a cruise, and after training for war every day, knocking off to go eat with the other branch of the service – which often led to “rumbles” on the Mess Decks – and then later elsewhere on the ship. and issues for the ship’s Morale Officer – the XO – who owned my and Dennis’ CCTV – the Closed Circuit TV system.

 After the Navy

-We lost touch about 10 years ago, and then reconnected, in person, in a hospital, where he was being taken just as I pull up to his house, after a long drive from Charlotte NC to the suburbs of Dallas, back in September 2011.
+We lost touch about 10 years ago, and then reconnected, in person, in a hospital, where he was being taken by ambulance to the local VA Hospital, just as I pull up to his house, after my long drive from Charlotte NC to the suburbs of Dallas, back in September 2011.

 He wasn’t being given long to live then.
 But he was a fighter.
 We talked on the phone about once a month since reconnecting.